 Here are a few compromises we have agreed upon right now:

 - No mushy cooked zucchini but raw zucchini are fine.
-Now we moved on to eating al dente zucchini like in my Tex Mex rice and beans no problem.

 - Oldest one doesn’t eat cooked carrots in soup, so he picks them out.
 Raw are fine.

 - Both kids do not eat beets or sweet potato.